 Bridgette's stomach growls in one episode just before she goes up to do her hand stand for the talent show.
 Of course, the sounds of her stomach were due to nausea caused by her nerves.
 As a result, while she was doing her hand stand, she vomited all over the stage.

-Leshawna's stomach growls as does Owen's in an episode where Chef Hackett takes over.
+Owen's stomach growls as does Leshawna's in an episode where Chef Hackett takes over.

 Harold's stomach growls on the episode where Chris revisits all the campers who got voted off.